department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/word-list.md

 ### A

 - active duty: Hyphenate when it modifies a noun; do not capitalize (active-duty Servicemember) **[@Working Group, Beth, Danielle: VHA calls for "[service member](https://vaww.va.gov/webcom/style.asp)" in its comms; OPIA also uses "[service member](https://www.va.gov/opa/persona/active_duty.asp)"; not sure what VBA and NCA uses.
 Let's discuss.
-I'd like to use lowercase. ]**
+I'd like to use lowercase.
+Beth says: VBA's old graphics style guide uses "Servicemember"]**
 - accredited representative: Lowercase, and define on first appropriate instance as "a trained professional trusted to help with VA-related claims."
 Include the definition in another sentence, as a parenthetical, or set off with commas.
 Example:  "Get help from an accredited representative, a trained professional trusted to help with VA-related claims."
 - advanced: Capitalize only when used as part of the branded term My HealtheVet Advanced.
 Otherwise lowercase.
 - Agent Orange: Define in body copy as "a toxic chemical used to clear trees and plants during the war."
 Include the definition in another sentence, as a parenthetical, or set off with commas.
 - annual: Use "each year." [@Beth, Danielle - is "annual" really actually difficult for our customers to understand?
 Annual, annually -- these seem pretty common and easy to understand.
-(As opposed to terms like bi-annual, bi-weekly, bi-monthly which might be confused between 'twice per' or 'every other.'' ) ]
+(As opposed to terms like bi-annual, bi-weekly, bi-monthly which might be confused between 'twice per' or 'every other.'' ) Beth says: As I mentioned on our call, it could be difficult for someone with less education or with a TBI, so if possible, I'd say use "each year" or "every year" ]
-- apply: Use "file a claim for disability compensation" instead of "apply for benefits."
+- apply: On our Disability pages, use "file a claim for disability compensation" instead of "apply for benefits."
 - Armed Forces: Capitalize. **[@Beth, Danielle, me: VHA style actually calls for citing the different branches in a particular order.
 Adapt?]**
 - asbestos: Define in body copy as "toxic fibers, once used in many buildings and products."
 It can be defined in another sentence, as a parenthetical, or set off with commas.
 - attending physician: Define it in the context of life insurance as "the doctor in charge of a Veteran's care."
 It can be defined in another sentence, as a parenthetical, or set off with commas. **[@Beth, Danielle - what about when we are talking directly TO the Veteran, since we should be using 2nd person more often now...?]**